CircuitVerse/Interactive-Book/docs/application.md

 |3  |0  |0  |0  |1  |

-The initial status of the D flip-flops in the absence of the clock signal is Q2Q1Q0=001.
-This status repeats for every three positive edge transitions of the clock signal.
+Due to the absence of the clock signal, the initial status of the D flip-flops is Q2Q1Q0=001.
+This state will repeat every third positive edge transition of the clock signal.

-Therefore, the following operations take place for every positive edge of the clock signal.
+Similarly, the following operations take place every positive edge of the clock cycle:

-Serial input of the first D flip-flop gets the previous output of the third flip-flop.
-So, the present output of the first D flip-flop is equal to the previous output of the third flip-flop.
+- Serial input of the first D flip-flop gets the previous output of the third flip-flop.
+Thus, the present output of the first D flip-flop is equal to the previous output of the third flip-flop.

-The previous outputs of first and second D flip-flops are right-shifted by one bit.
-That means the present outputs of second and third D flip-flops are equal to the previous outputs of first and second D flip-flops.
+- The previous outputs of first and second D flip-flops are right-shifted by one bit.
+That implies that the present outputs of second and third D flip-flops are equal to the previous outputs of first and second D flip-flops.

-## Johnson Ring Counter
+# Johnson Ring Counter
-The operation of Johnson Ring counter is similar to that of the Ring counter.
-But, the only difference is that the complemented output of rightmost D flip-flop is given as input of leftmost D flip-flop instead of normal output.
-Therefore, ‘N’ bit Johnson Ring counter produces a sequence of states (pattern of zeros and ones) and it repeats for every ‘2N’ clock cycles.
+The Johnson Ring counter functions similarly to the Ring counter.
+The difference being that the complemented output of rightmost D flip-flop is given as input of leftmost D flip-flop instead of normal output.
+Thus, ‘N’ bit Johnson Ring counter produces a sequence of states (pattern of zeros and ones) and it repeats for every ‘2N’ clock cycles.

-Johnson Ring counter is also called a Twisted Ring counter and switch tail Ring counter.
+Johnson Ring counter is also called the *Twisted Ring Counter* and *Switch Tail Ring Counter*.
 The block diagram of 3-bit Johnson Ring counter is shown in the following figure.

 <div style="text-align:center"><img src="../assets/images/twisted_ring_counter.jpg" /></div>

 The 3-bit Johnson Ring counter also contains only a 3-bit SIPO shift register.
-The complemented output of rightmost D flip-flop is connected to the serial input of left most D flip-flop.

 Assume, initially, all the D flip-flops are cleared.
 So, Q2Q1Q0=000.
-Here, Q2 & Q0 are MSB & LSB respectively.
-We can understand the working of Johnson Ring counter from the following table.
+Here, Q2 is the MSB & Q0 is the LSB.

 |No of positive edge of Clock|  Serial Input = Q0 | Q2(MSB) |   Q1   |cQ0(LSB)|
 |:--------------------------:|:------------------:|:-------:|:------:|:------:|